15 Differences Between GoldMine and Salesforce

 GoldMine has a relatively flat database structure.
 There’s a main, Contact1 table with an accompanying one-to-one Contact2 table that together hold most data about companies and contacts.
 A secondary, one-to-many ContSupp table with a dozen or so text fields provides a level of relational capability.
 ContSupp is a multi-purpose table that can be used for both secondary contacts and for other data that relates to a contact in a one-to-many fashion.

 Salesforce has a multi-object database structure.
-Salesforce allows for adding custom fields to standard tables (called objects in Salesforce parlance) and also allows for adding custom objects for a wide variety of purposes.
+Salesforce allows for adding custom fields to standard tables (objects in Salesforce parlance) and also allows for adding custom objects for a wide variety of purposes.
 For example, a custom object can be added to track: properties; inventory; installed products; warranties; or any other collection of records.
 Salesforce customers often consolidate many disparate databases (contact managers, Excel, Access, FileMaker, custom databases) into a single Salesforce database (called an “org”).

 Here’s an example of how a given set of data is managed in both a flat file database and a multi-object database.